Read below for an answer to, “Do I Need a Passport for a Cruise?”

-Princess Cruise Line:Princess Cruises strongly recommends that all passengers are in possession of a passport.
-When minors are traveling with only one adult, Princess requires that all passengers have a valid passport.
-A valid passport is required for all non-domestic itineraries including Africa, Asia, Australia and New Zealand, Europe, India, Central and South America, South Pacific and Tahiti.
+You must have a passport for all non-domestic itineraries including Africa, Asia, Australia and New Zealand, Europe, India, Central and South America, South Pacific and Tahiti.

 Do I Need a Passport for a Royal Caribbean Cruise?

-Royal Caribbean International strongly recommends that all guests travel with a valid passport during their cruise.
-This greatly assists guests who may need to fly out of the United States to meet their ship at the next available port should they miss their scheduled embarkation in a U.S. port; guests entering the U.S. at the end of their cruise; and guests needing to fly to the U.S. before their cruise ends, because of medical, family, personal or business emergencies, missing a ship’s departure from a port of call, involuntary disembarkation from a ship due to misconduct, or other reasons.
+Royal Caribbean International recommends all guests travel with a valid passport during their cruise.
+It greatly assists guests who may need to fly out of the United States to meet their ship at the next available port should they:

 Do I Need a Passport for a Carnival Cruise?

-Carnival requires guests to provide proper travel documentation in order to travel.
-Carnival assumes no responsibility for advising guests of Immigration requirements.
+Importantly, Carnival requires guests to provide proper travel documentation in order to travel.
+However, Carnival assumes no responsibility for advising guests of proper travel documentation and/or immigration requirements.

-It is recommended that all guests travel with a valid passport during their cruise.
-It is also recommended that all guests travel with a passport valid for at least 6 months beyond completion of travel.
+Carnival recommends that all guests travel with a valid U.S. passport during their cruise and possess a valid one with at least 6 months beyond the completion of travel.

 Do I Need a Passport for a Norwegian Cruise Line?

-It depends on where you are traveling with Norwegian Cruise Line.
-A valid passport is required for travel to Europe and trans-Atlantic destinations.
-In some cases, a tourist visa may also be required.
-You will not need a passport when you sail on any Hawaii inter-island cruise.
-If your ship never sails beyond the islands of Hawaii, all you need is a government-issued photo I.D. which includes a passport or a valid driver’s license with a photo.
-A U.S. citizen under the age of 16 does not require a government-issued photo ID.
+Also, you do not need a passport when sailing on a Hawaii inter-island cruise.
+If your ship never sails beyond the islands of Hawaii, all you need is a government-issued photo I.D. (e.g., a passport or a driver’s license with a photo).
+U.S. citizens under 16 years old do not need a government-issued photo ID.

 Which cruise lines require a passport?